-he State ]

-Attachment #1: Transition Plan
+Heidi Zander

+Signature:

+Submission Date: Mar 12, 2025

+Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

+Last Name: Aker

+First Name: Sarah

+Title: Medical Services Director

+Agency: ND Department of Health and Human Services

+Address: Dept 235 600 E Boulvard Ave

+Address 2:

+City: Bismarck

+State: North Dakota

+Zip: 58505

+Phone: (701) 328-1665 Ext: TTY

+Fax: (701) 328-1544

+E-mail:

+Attachments saker@nd.gov
-Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that apply.

-Replacing an approved waiver with this waiver.
+y of the following changes from the current approved waiver.
+Check all boxes that apply. oved waiver with this waiver. s. er into two waivers.

-Combining waivers.

-Splitting one waiver into two waivers.

-Eliminating a service.

-Adding or decreasing an individual cost limit pertaining to eligibility.
+ing an individual cost limit pertaining to eligibility.

-Adding or decreasing limits to a service or a set of services, as specified in Appendix C.
+ing limits to a service or a set of services, as specified in Appendix C.

-Reducing the unduplicated count of participants (Factor C).
+☐ Reducing the undu plicated count of participants (Factor C).

-Adding new, or decreasing, a limitation on the number of participants served at any point in time.
+Adding new, or dec creasing, a limitation on the number of participants served at any point in time.

 Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

-Making any changes that could result in reduced services to participants.
+☐ Making any change Making any changes that could result in reduced services to participants.